 Just like a regular house, the maintenance required to look after your log cabin will be ongoing.
 I’m not saying it will be more difficult, or easier, it is just different.

-You’ll need to take a proactive approach to inspecting your log home to keep maintenance costs to a minimum.
+You’ll need to take a proactive approach to inspect your log home to keep maintenance costs to a minimum.

-So what does maintenance of a log cabin look like?
+So what does the maintenance of a log cabin look like?

 Before you build your log home, it is vital to think about the location of your build.